leventarican/leventarican.github.io/content/android-architecture.md

 By time Android development evolved to make development more comfortable e.g. skip writing boilerplate code.
 Make code structure more _robust, testable, maintainable_.

 At begin there was mainly an `Activity` component which represents a screen.
-Then `Fragments` where introduced.
+Then `Fragments` where introduced with Android 3.0 (API Level 11).
 A type of micro-UI within an `Activity`.
 Latetely an _android support library_ was introduced.
 With Android 9.0 this support library is called _AndroidX_.
 _AndroidX_ is part of the _Jetpack_ library suite.